Connect with others who understand.

 1. Immunosuppressants

 Immunosuppressive drugs affect the immune system’s ability to fight off infection.
-As a result, a person using immunosuppressants to treat lupus nephritis should take precautions to avoid people who are sick or have an active infection.
+If your doctor prescribes immunosuppressants for lupus nephritis, protect yourself by avoiding people who are sick or have an active infection.

 Corticosteroids

-Corticosteroids — sometimes referred to as glucocorticoids or steroids — are artificial hormones that are similar to the hormone cortisol, which the body produces naturally.
-Steroids work by reducing the production of molecules that cause inflammation and suppressing the activity of cells in the immune system.
-Some common examples of steroids include prednisone, cortisone, and methylprednisolone.
+Corticosteroids are sometimes called glucocorticoids or steroids.
+These artificial hormones are similar to the hormone cortisol, which the body produces naturally.
+Steroids help by lowering the amount of molecules that cause inflammation and calming down immune system cells.
+Some commonly used steroids include prednisone (Rayos), cortisone, and methylprednisolone (Medrol).
 These drugs can be taken orally (by mouth) or through injection.

-Although steroids can effectively reduce inflammation and immune system activity, some serious side effects are associated with their long-term use.
-These include high blood pressure, high blood sugar, and osteoporosis (weakening of the bones).
-A doctor may want to limit the amount of time a person uses steroids.
+Although steroids can reduce inflammation and immune system activity, they can also cause side effects, including high blood pressure, high blood sugar, weight gain, and osteoporosis (weakening of the bones).
+To prevent harmful side effects, your doctor might limit how long you take steroids.

 Chemotherapy Drugs

 Some chemotherapy drugs can be used as immunosuppressants to treat lupus nephritis.
-Chemotherapy drugs prevent the growth and division of cells, including the cells in the immune system that divide when they are activated.
-This activation and cell division occurs during autoimmune disease and can lead to an attack on the body’s tissues — including the kidneys.
-Some common examples of chemotherapy drugs used to treat lupus nephritis include cyclophosphamide (Cytoxan) and mycophenolate mofetil (CellCept).
+Chemotherapy drugs prevent the growth and division of cells, including the cells in the immune system that divide when activated.
+This activation and cell division occurs during autoimmune disease and can lead to an attack on the body’s tissues, including the kidneys.
+Some common examples of chemotherapy drugs used to treat lupus nephritis include cyclophosphamide and mycophenolate mofetil (CellCept, Myfortic, Myhibbin).

 Calcineurin Inhibitors

-Calcineurin inhibitors work by inhibiting (holding back) calcineurin, an enzyme inside immune cells.
+Calcineurin inhibitors stop or slow down the action of calcineurin, an enzyme, which is a protein that helps chemical reactions occur in the body.
 Inhibiting calcineurin can prevent immune cells from attacking the body’s own tissues.
-Common calcineurin inhibitors used for the treatment of lupus nephritis include voclosporin (Lupkynis), cyclosporine, and tacrolimus.
+Common calcineurin inhibitors used for the treatment of lupus nephritis include voclosporin (Lupkynis), cyclosporine (Gengraf, Neoral, and Sandimmune), and tacrolimus (Astagraf, Envarsus, Prograf).

 Calcineurin inhibitors must be used carefully during the treatment of lupus nephritis, as they can harm the kidneys and liver.
 High blood pressure is another side effect associated with these medications.